FrontenderMagazine/build-a-javascript-particle-system/eng.md

       particles = currentParticles;
     }

-Our state is now being updated every frame, and we just need to draw something .
+Our state is now being updated every frame, and we just need to draw something.
 We’re simply drawing squares here but you could draw sparks, smoke, water, birds or falling leaves.
 Particles!
 They’re everything and everywhere!

     var particleSize = 1;